 Hereford United fans asked to help ease club's financial worries

-Hereford have asked fans to help bail the club out after revealing they again face the threat of a winding-up order.
+Hereford have asked fans to help bail out the club after revealing they again face the threat of a winding-up order.

 The Conference club are struggling to meet their monthly wage bill and have not met their latest PAYE payment to Revenue and Customs.